 Unlike minestrone which is a classic Italian soup, a traditional pasta e fagioli recipe is not soupy.
 It's more of a pasta dish then a soup dish.
 To make it more soupy, feel free to add extra broth to the tomato and beans mixture.
 You can use chicken broth, vegetable broth, chicken stock, or vegetable stock.
 Add 2 cups to the tomato and bean sauce before adding the pasta.

 If you use dried beans, you would have to cook them all the way through first.
 They will not cook enough in the tomato broth.
-You can use your Instant Pot to make beans first and then add the cooked beans to the saute pan.
+You can use your Instant Pot to make the beans first, just like in this Instant Pot Hummus and then add the cooked beans to the saute pan.

 The classic is celery, but you can add chopped carrots, shredded spinach, cut up peppers, or whatever veggies you have in the house!
 This dish was originally a peasant dish that used whatever type of food you had in the refrigerator.